 Key Provisions

-- Applies to businesses processing data of at least 100,000 consumers or 25,000 consumers with over 50% of revenue from data sales.
+- Entities must comply if they process data of 100,000 consumers or 25,000 with over 50% revenue from data sales.

-- Attorney General has exclusive enforcement authority.
+- The Attorney General has exclusive enforcement authority.

 Latest Legislative Action